Housing Accommodations for Students with Disabilities

 4. In situations where the college is unable to immediately grant the requested accommodation, the student will be notified and placed on a waiting list until a suitable arrangement becomes available.
-These students should refer to the housing registration information available in the housing selection tab in their JayWeb account (this portal is available between March 1 and March 26, 2013).
+These students should refer to the housing registration information available in the housing selection tab in their JayWeb account.

 5. It is the student’s responsibility to notify Disability Services of any changes in the requested housing modification during their enrollment in the college.

 6. Students’ whose requests are denied or who are dissatisfied with the process or its outcome have the option to file a petition using the Grievance Procedure.

 Housing Accommodations Request Form should be submitted to Disability Services prior to March 9, 2015 for returning students or July 1, 2015 for incoming First-Year and Transfer students.
 Requests after these dates will be considered based upon availability and documented need.
 The following factors are taken into consideration when evaluating housing requests: